The Best Things to do in Osh, Kyrgyzstan

+This post is about the best things to do in Osh, Kyrgyzstan.
 Osh is the second largest city in Kyrgyzstan and also the oldest settlement of the country with a history of over 3000 years.
 It was the fertile soil of the Kyrgyz Fergana valley that attracted people to settle down in a land where most people lived a nomadic lifestyle.

 A short history of Osh

-Like most cities in Central Asia, Osh was a melting pot along the ancient Silk road.
+Like most cities in Central Asia, Osh was a cultural melting pot along the ancient Silk road.
 From the 8th century it developed into an important center of silk production.
 Trade caravans came from China crossing the Alay mountains to reach the fertile Fergana valley and the Silk road cities of Uzbekistan.

 Osh remains the most multicultural city in Kyrgyzstan with a large Uzbek minority as well as Russians, Tajiks and Tatars.
 This didn’t always go well.
 The Fergana valley is one of the most controversial regions in Central Asia and when the Soviet Union collapsed social tensions surfaced.
 Most recent are the ethnic clashes in the Osh region in 2010.